 Information about the legal rights of the requestor and specific rationale and/or justification for the request, (e.g. What is the basis or reason for the request; Why is it necessary for the requestor to ask for this data?);

-Affirmation that the request is being made in good faith;
+Affirmation that the request is being made in good faith; This is meaningless unless the requestor accepts liability for any malfeasance.
+Need identity of individual taking responsibility for the good faith request and their status in the organization.

 A list of data elements requested by the requestor and why this data is limited to the need;